Foliar feeding plants can be a very effective means of increasing plant photosynthesis and health.

 It is very important to test any source of water other than rain water, distilled water, or reverse osmosis water for alkalinity (which is usually due to bicarbonates when the pH is below 8.3).
 If the water pH can vary through the season, such as in a stream or shallow well, test it periodically.

-Municipal water is usually unsuitable for a foliar recipe because of the chlorine or chloramine, and potentially the hardness and bicarbonates.
+Municipal water is usually unsuitable for foliar recipes because of the chlorine or chloramine, usually high pH, and potentially the hardness and bicarbonates.
 Reverse osmosis alone does not remove chlorine or chloramine, but two stages of activated carbon filtration (found on most reverse osmosis units) will.
-Never use water from a water softener for foliar recipes – the Ca and Mg has been replaced with sodium.
+We have seen a bit of humic acid (in the neighborhood of 1: 1500 or 1:2000) injected into irrigation water remove chloramine using these test strips.
+Never use water from an ion exchange water softener for foliar recipes – the calcium and magnesium has been replaced with sodium.

 Plants must be adequately watered.
 Do not spray thirsty plants.
 Nor would you ever fertilize the soil around thirsty plants.

 When applying foliars, try to maximize the contact time between the foliar spray and the leaf surface.
 This means using large droplets, and applying the foliar when humidity is high, so the liquid remains on the leaf surface without drying out.
 Just adjusting the sprayer for large droplets can make a huge difference.

 If the foliar solution runs off the leaves, you have applied too much.
 The droplets have lost their surface tension, and will not remain in contact with leaves.
 Likewise, if dew in the evenings makes the droplets coalesce, and drip off the leaves, the foliar feeding will not be as effective as it could have been.
 Don’t bother to apply a foliar if it is raining or going to rain in a few hours.